Skip to content

 Single source of truth

 Every concept is explained in exactly one place.
-If the same topic appears in multiple files, consolidate it into one canonical location and cross-link from everywhere else.
-Duplication drifts out of sync and wastes context.
+If a topic appears in multiple files, pick one canonical location and cross-link from the rest.
+Duplicates drift out of sync and waste context.

 Tree-shaped navigation